dariulone/cyberpunk-vr-port/README.md

 The mod now logs which runtime is active

-### SteamVR / WMR / Reverb G2
-- Make sure **SteamVR is your active OpenXR runtime** before launching the game.
-- The log will confirm which runtime was actually picked.

 ### Virtual Desktop / PICO
 - Start Virtual Desktop / VDXR first.
 - Then launch the game normally.